 After having broken into the factory, we discovered that the factory was being used to make the Genesis Copies.
-It’s not clear if the factory was used to make every Genesis Copy encountered across the entire game, and I doubt it because that would be a little excessive… but if not here, then where did he do it?
+It’s not clear if the factory was used to make every Genesis Copy encountered across the entire game, and I doubt it was because that would be a little excessive… but if not here, then where did he do it?
 Tseng later explains that he discovered his subordinates sent to spy on the village had been killed around a month ago, which somehow implies that Genesis not only did all his cloning in about a month, but somehow made all the actual good clones first so that only shitty ones were left to defend the factory today?

 In a cutaway, we finally got our introduction to the famous Genesis, who was lazing around reading his copy of LOVELESS.
 In the English version, Genesis’ voice actor is one Oliver Quinn, who is known only for this role.
 In fact, it’s his only role, unless IMDb is correct about his one additional credit: an appearance in pseudo-reality show The Anna Nicole Show in 2002, where he was a private chef… as in, Oliver Quinn may actually be a private chef, not just an actor who played one in 2002.
 Given the bizarre nature of The Anna Nicole Show, it’s hard for me to say this for certain, but it could be that “chef” really was his day job in 2002, if not 2007 or even today!
 In the Japanese version, Genesis’ voice actor is actually Gackt, a musician who provided the theme songs of Dirge of Cerberus, and we’ll probably discuss why he was attached to the role of Genesis in the DoC Journal.